kkdotpy/Smart-Fridge-Hack4SDG2024/readme.md

 ### Inventory Management
 - **Add/Remove Items:**
-  - Track fridge contents by tapping items or scanning barcodes.
+  - Track fridge contents by selecting items or scanning barcodes.
-  - Each item can be categorized (e.g., fruit, vegetable).
+  - Each item are categorized (e.g., fruit, vegetable).

 - **Data Visualization:**
   - A dashboard is available to provide insights into the fridge's contents, using charts and other visual representations.